ProNeverFake/SA_ROS_PKG/README.md

 >Other systems are supported to varying degrees. (--- [**ROS Noetics**](http://wiki.ros.org/noetic))

-Besides, if you are running everything on a virtual machine, the following configurations are recommended:
+Besides, if you are running everything with a virtual machine, the following configurations are recommended:

 - **30 GB storage.**
 - TODO...